KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 See [LifeChurch and The Bible App Case Study](lifechurch_and_the_bible_app_case_study.md) and [Prototype](prototype.md) for the inspiration for this pitch.

-## Reverse Engineering

-If successful, what will this venture look like?

 ## Deal Structure

 ### Corporate Structure Options